IndigoUnited/js-address/README.md

 ## Events

-- `EVENT_CHANGE`           fired after the value changes
+- `change`           fired after the value changes
-- `EVENT_DISABLE`          fired when the address is disabled
+- `disable`          fired when the address is disabled
-- `EVENT_ENABLE`           fired when the address is enabled
+- `enable`           fired when the address is enabled

 ### Change event

 The change event is fired with a single argument, an object with:
 - `newValue`         the new address value
 - `oldValue`         the old address value
 - `type`             the type of the change (see bellow)
 - `event`            the DOM event if the event originated from a link, null otherwise

 Change event types:
-- `TYPE_EXTERNAL_CHANGE`   if the value changes due to an external event (back, next, etc)
+- `external`         if the value changes due to an external event (back, next, etc)
-- `TYPE_INTERNAL_CHANGE`   if the value changes due to a setValue() call
+- `internal`         if the value changes due to a setValue() call
-- `TYPE_LINK_CHANGE`       if the value changes due to user clicking a link
+- `link`             if the value changes due to user clicking a link

 ## Testing

-The tests are built on top of [mocha](http://visionmedia.github.com/mocha/) test framework and the [expect.js](https://github.com/LearnBoost/expect.js) assert library.
+1. `bower install`

-First run `npm install` and `bower install` to install all the tools needed.
+2. `npm install`
-To test via node run `npm test` though they have some limitations.
+3. `npm test`

-To test in the browser, run `node test_server.js` to spawn a local `node server` and open the outputted URL in your browser.
+You will need [bower](https://github.com/bower/bower) installed to install the library dependencies.

 ## URL Rewrite